Tokenizer.Estate Blog

 Why Post-Issuance Breaks Tokenized Real Estate Deals

-Issuance is a discrete event with a clear endpoint.
-Post-issuance is an open-ended operational regime with no off-switch.
-Most teams staff for the first and improvise the second, which is why year-one failures cluster around missed distributions, governance disputes, and cap-table drift rather than around the token sale itself.
+Most teams staff for the issuance and improvise everything after it, which is why year-one failures cluster around missed distributions, governance disputes, and cap-table drift rather than around the token sale itself.

 The stakes have grown with the market.
-The tokenized RWA market has more than tripled since early 2025, reaching $31.9 billion by June 2026, per RWA.xyz data cited in InvestaX's liquidity review.
-Katten's Tokenization of Real-World Assets review cites Standard Chartered's projection of up to $30 trillion by 2034.
+The tokenized RWA market has more than tripled since early 2025, reaching roughly $31.9 billion by June 2026 per RWA.xyz, with longer-range projections from major banks running into the tens of trillions by the mid-2030s.
 Even discounted for projection optimism, the implication is direct: more issuers, more holders per deal, more jurisdictions per holder, and more operational surface area where things can go wrong silently for weeks before anyone notices.

 Repeat capital follows operational track record.
-The Adventures in CRE practitioner review of execution-stage tokenization notes that governance and execution are where sophisticated LPs evaluate tokenized vehicles most closely.
-In practice, re-up decisions track distribution reliability and reporting cadence far more closely than headline IRR: a missed quarterly distribution in month four costs less in dollars than in the lost ability to raise the next vehicle from the same investor base.
+Governance and execution are where sophisticated LPs evaluate tokenized vehicles most closely, and re-up decisions track distribution reliability and reporting cadence far more closely than headline IRR: a missed quarterly distribution in month four costs less in dollars than in the lost ability to raise the next vehicle from the same investor base.

 Rental Distributions and NAV Updates in Tokenized Real Estate Operations